louisgrasset/touitomamout/README.md

 - [Twitter-Scraper](https://github.com/the-convocation/twitter-scraper)

 ### Mastodon configuration
 In order to communicate with the mastodon instance, you'll have to generate an API Token.
-It's totally free.
+It is totally free.
 Reminder: your application name will be publicly visible.
 1. Go to your account's application page: `https://{yourinstance.tld}/settings/applications/new`
 2. Create a new application with the following scopes:
 - `read:accounts`: get your mastodon account username